Norman, Oklahoma: Parks and recreation

+Government

 A council-manager government has been in place in Norman since the adoption of its city charter on June 28, 1919.
 A councilor from each of the city's eight council wards is elected to office every two years, each serving a two-year term.
 Councilors are elected from their own respective wards based on a plurality voting system; a councilor from each ward serves on the Norman City Council.
 A mayor is elected by the entire voting population of Norman and serves as an at-large councilor; the mayor serves a three-year term.
 As a whole, the council acts as the legislative body of city government; it aims to pass laws, approve the city budget, and manage efficiency in the government.
 The City Council appoints a professional City Manager who is responsible for the city's day-to-day administrative activities.
-The City of Norman has approximately 650 employees working in 11 departments and 31 boards and commissions that help oversee and implement the city's policies and services.
+As of 2024, the City of Norman has over 850 employees working in 11 departments that help oversee and implement the city's policies and services.
 The City Council meets biweekly in City Hall, at 201 W. Gray Street; various boards and commissions meet in accordance with their own schedules.
 The mayor is Larry Heikkila (elected in 2022), and the city manager is Darrel Pyle (appointed in 2019).
 In accordance with the charter of the city of Norman, all city elected positions are nonpartisan.